 Lauren has tried cases in both state and federal court, totaling approximately 45 jury trials, and over 300 non-jury trials.
 For seven years, she worked in civil litigation, defending clients including nursing homes, assisted living facilities, pharmacies, home health equipment providers, physicians and blood banks.

 Lauren graduated with honors from the University of Kentucky with a B.B.A. in Business Management in 1992.
 She earned her J.D. from the University of Louisville School of Law and was admitted to the Florida Bar in 1995.

 Lauren is admitted to the United States District Courts for the Northern, Middle, and Southern Districts of Florida, and the Eleventh Circuit Court of Appeals.
+In 2018, she was admitted to the District of Columbia Bar.
 She is a member of the Labor & Employment and the Workers’ Compensation Divisions of the Florida Bar.

-Daniel Baquerizo, Esq., joined Levy & Levy, LLC in 2011, and has been focusing on Workers’ Compensation defense.
+Daniel Baquerizo, Esq. joined the firm in 2011 and has been focusing on Workers’ Compensation defense, subrogation, and liability.
 Daniel has tried two Georgia workers’ compensations trials, and remains undefeated.
 In both matters, the ALJ denied any further medical and indemnity benefits.
 He grew up in a bilingual family and is a fluent Spanish speaker.